 In traditional Maasai society ‘Female circumcision’ is an ancient, respected practice and a ‘social norm’ which graduates a girl to womanhood and marriageability.
 For this reason information on the harmful effects is given by our local Maasai staff working creatively with the whole community to challenge and empower them to change in a positive way together.

 In 2013 our staff ran workshops on HIV/AIDS and FGC, funded by WTWT, for members of all sectors of the community.
-At the end of the workshops all of the participants expressed a desire to stop the harmful practice of FGC.
-Our guest teachers were from the organisation SAFE Maa, a branch of SAFE Kenya www.safekenya.org who are having success in Maasai communities in Kenya, with many girls now progressing to womanhood without cutting.
+At the end of the workshops all of the participants expressed a desire to stop the harmful practice of FGC and discussed ways of doing this, involving education across the whole community.
+Our guest Maasai teachers were from the organisation SAFE Maa, a branch of SAFE Kenya www.safekenya.org who are having success in Maasai communities in Kenya, with many girls now progressing to womanhood without cutting.

-Our local staff are now working with the community through CHEP towards stopping ‘female circumcision’, whilst keeping their important ceremony for the rite of passage to womanhood.
+Our local staff are now putting these plans into action, working with the community through CHEP towards stopping ‘female circumcision’, whilst keeping their important ceremony for the rite of passage to womanhood.
 In this way, no one in the community will be disadvantaged or disrespected by not under going FGC.
 Since our first workshops and the ongoing CHEP the practice of FGC has been reducing.
 An increasing number of respected Elders and Traditional Birth Attendants have publicly pledged to stop the practice.

 With more funding we will be able to extend this programme to neighbouring wards.